 Gertrude Kungula, Hospitality Skills Instructor, has developed the Hospitality Skills Training Program for Wiphan beyond the original vision of teaching widows to bake pies.
 Under her direction, widows and older orphans learn every facet of the Hotel/Lodge Industry in Zambia.
 During the first nine months of classwork, the ladies have hands-on training in food preparation, front desk procedures, housekeeping, hotel management, customer service and employee relations skills.
 Once classroom instruction is completed, the students work as unpaid interns in lodges throughout Zambia before returning to Wiphan for final exams.
 Over 90% of graduates from the Hospitality Skills Programs become employed in Zambia's hospitality industry.

-Jeff Mulenga, Computer Keyboarding Instructor, introduces his students to computers and trains his students to type 50+ words per minute during the 12 week program.
-They become familiar with Word, Excel, PowerPoint, Publisher and data entry procedures.
-For many of his students, it is the first time they have consistent access to a computer.
+Veronica Kangwa, Computer Keyboarding Instructor, introduces her students to computers and trains her students to type 50+ words per minute during the 6 month program.
+They become familiar with Word, Excel, PowerPoint, Publisher, email, the internet and data entry procedures.
+For many of her students, it is the first time they have consistent access to a computer.
 Graduates are eligible to be hired at Wiphan's Data Enter Center or in the business community of Ndola.
 More than 120 widows and older orphans (18+) complete the Computer Keyboarding Training each year.